notem/pyptlib3/sphinx/API.rst

 Client case (skip if you are a server)
 """""""""""""""""""""""""""""""""""""""""""

-Your application should then use :func:`client.getServedTransports()
+Your application should then use :func:`client.getTransports()
-<pyptlib.core.TransportPlugin.getServedTransports>` to learn which
+<pyptlib.core.TransportPlugin.getTransports>` to learn which
 transports it should launch.

 Proceeding with the previous example: